Take a virtual tour through your design!

 Step 3: Submit your application

-Once your documents are ready and you’ve checked your local council’s requirements, it’s time to submit your building permit application in Melbourne.
-Unlike town planning approval, only a private building surveyor or council-appointed relevant building surveyor can issue a building permit for a proposed building project.
+Once your documents are ready and you've checked your local council's requirements, it's time to submit your building permit application in Melbourne.
+Unlike town planning approval, only a private building surveyor or a council-appointed relevant building surveyor can issue a building permit for a proposed building project.
 Private building surveyors often speed up the process, ensuring your application is reviewed quickly and efficiently.

 1. Find a registered building surveyor.
 Use the Victorian Building Authority's (VBA) website to locate a qualified professional.